EsolMio/EsolMio-FirstGit/README.md

 # README
-This is a self note respority
+This is a self note repository